Anonymousprnt::Y

 5. MMS sending (media files must be present on the server's file system - from smsPULSE V7.1)

 These functions are designed to allow simple integration with any system able to issue HTTP calls and makes smsPULSE client agnostic.
 Future versions of smsPULSE will no doubt provide further functions.
-Further, the smsPULSE server is designed to work in any type of network environment, for example Microsoft Exchange and SharePoint, and as such the ability to exploit all smsPULSE functions using a web browser and http calls, is greatly expended.
+Furthermore, the smsPULSE server is designed to work in any type of network environment, for example Microsoft Exchange and SharePoint, and as such the ability to exploit all smsPULSE functions using a web browser and http calls is greatly expanded.

 Before you begin